Azure/azure-service-operator/docs/hugo/content/design/ADR-2023-07-PackageReferences/_index.md

 ## Context

 We at one point discussed the idea of pushing the spec and status types down into dedicated subpackages, given the resources themselves greater promenance.
-More recently, we've discussed pushing the ARM types (as an implementation detail) into a dedicated subpackage, in order to provide more structure to the generated code, and to reduce namespace pollution for users who choose to consume our object structure.
+More recently, we've discussed pushing the ARM types (as an implementation detail) into a dedicated subpackage, in order to provide more structure to the generated code, and to reduce namespace pollution for users who choose to directly consume our object structure.

 Doing this would require introduction of a new implementation of the `PackageReference` interface, let's call it `SubPackageReference` for this discussion.

-As this interface is implemented, we'll need to revisit all the code that consumes package references to make sure that it works as expected with the new subclass.
+As this interface is implemented, we'll need to revisit all the code that consumes `PackageReference` to make sure that it works as expected with the new subclass.

 Ideally, everything would just work.
 However, our existing object model in this area is a little complex: